June 23, 2020

 NeoCon Spotlight: Flexible Desking Systems for the New-Era Workplace

-A roundup of the most innovative workstation ideas embraces the new and varied ways we now work.
+New releases of desking systems during NeoCon highlight the most versatile ideas in workstations, for the new and varied ways we work now.

 Like everything else post-pandemic, workstations, especially desking options, have been reimagined.
 The resulting systems debuting at this year’s virtual NeoCon are engineered to respond to various heights, ergonomic settings and work styles, as well as expand and contract with the workforce.
 Now more than ever, personal comfort must be easily controlled, too.
 Here are a few standout innovations.